Cozy Peach Kitchen

 • Bell peppers: You can use any color of pepper but my favorite is red or orange because of their sweet flavor.
 Green also works but can sometimes be bitter when roasted.

-• Black beans: Drain and rinse canned black beans before using or use beans cooked from dry.
+• Black beans: Drain and rinse canned black beans before using or cook from dry using my Instant Pot black beans recipe.
 Choose "no salt added" beans for a healthier option.

 • Fire-roasted diced tomatoes: You can also do regular diced tomatoes or tomatoes with green chiles for a little extra kick.